-CICAD notes that Belize has special processes for issuing authorizations for the import of substances subject to international control for medical and scientific purposes and that it has an updated register of individuals or companies importing substances subject to international control for medical and scientific purposes.
-Additionally, CICAD observes that the country has awareness activities for competent national authorities and health professionals on proper access to substances subject to international control solely for medical and scientific purposes.
-CICAD also notes that the country has a regulatory framework to govern the acquisition of substances subject to international control for medical and scientific purposes.
+CICAD notes that Grenada has special processes for issuing authorizations for importing substances subject to international control for medical and scientific purposes; however, it does not have an updated register of individuals or companies importing substances subject to international control for medical and scientific purposes.
+Additionally, CICAD observes that the country does not have training activities for competent national authorities and health professionals on proper access to substances subject to international control solely for medical and scientific purposes.
+CICAD also notes that the country does not have a regulatory framework to govern the acquisition of substances subject to international control for medical and scientific purposes.